 When: 2-3 days before your moving date.

-- You will need your passport copy or Emirates ID copy, and a copy of your new tenancy contract
+- You will need a copy of your passport or Emirates ID, and a copy of your new tenancy contract

 - A small transfer fee will be added to your next bill – the amount of the fee depends on the services you are willing to transfer.